SJ23 Tech Tip F10, (Updated 2024-11-11)

 While I'm not trying to talk you out of installing a

-furling system, failures associated with component weakness or
+furling system, but failures due to component weakness or

 corroded bearings are two of the reasons why die hard sailors of the